 The most direct consequence of a society flooded with pornography is the destruction of the family and marriage, which is why it has come to be called “the quiet family killer.”
-Viewing pornography causes disinterest in healthy family relationships, while feeding desire and lust, which creates sexual urges that can often only be satisfied through extramarital affairs or worse.
+Viewing pornography causes disinterest in healthy family relationships, while feeding desire and lust, which creates sexual urges that often can only be satisfied through extramarital affairs or worse.

-Before the 1950s, all countries in the East and West viewed sex before marriage as indecent and in contravention of the commandments that God left to mankind.
+Before the 1950s, all countries in the East and the West viewed sex before marriage as indecent and in contravention of the commandments that God left to mankind.
 Both social pressure and public opinion acted to suppress such activities.
 If a young man and woman did conceive a child before marriage, they would be expected to take responsibility, get married, and raise the child together as a family.
 At the time, the majority of people believed that if a man got a woman pregnant, the only decent thing to do was to marry to her.
 If one made a mistake, one would be expected to take responsibility for it.

-Single-parent families, out-of-wedlock pregnancies, and divorce, are often closely associated with poverty.
+Single-parent families, out-of-wedlock pregnancies, and divorce are often closely associated with poverty.
 Such families then increase the burden on the social welfare system.

 d.
 Video Games

-Huge amounts of energy and capital are invested in such games, and kids who don’t play them may be the odd ones out in their friendship circle.
-Thus, almost against their will, parents are forced to allow their children to join in the online gaming community, and then watch as their children develop an addiction.
+Huge amounts of energy and capital are invested in such games, and kids who don’t play them may be the odd ones out in their friendship circles.
+Thus, almost against their will, parents are forced to allow their children to join the online gaming community, then watch as their children develop an addiction.
 Video games take up time that should have been used for study, outdoor activities, and normal interpersonal interactions.
 Instead, children are turned into captives of video games.

 A scholar shared a typical experience from his own family: His 12-year-old son was allowed to play video games for only a few hours on weekends after finishing his homework.
-But if the child was allowed to do as he wished, he’d have played games almost all the time, skipping showers and meals to keep gaming.
+But if the child had been allowed to do as he wished, he’d have played games almost all the time, skipping showers and meals to keep gaming.
 The scholar’s research showed that video games come to occupy and dominate all the leisure time of young people.
 Young adults, especially those in lower income brackets and with lower levels of education, increasingly find their happiness in video games, reducing the time they spend on their jobs and in the real world.
 This is a common phenomenon in the United States and other developed countries.